 The best way to avoid whooping cough is to have your young child immunised and keep up with immunisation in the teenage years.
 As part of the Australian National Immunisation Program (NIP), your child will get free immunisation against whooping cough at:

 - 6 months

 These immunisations are given by injection, often in combination with immunisation against other diseases.

 Immunity against whooping cough fades with time.
 This means it’s possible to get the disease at a later age even if you’ve been immunised.
-Adults who’ll be in contact with children younger than six months should have a booster shot to avoid getting the infection and passing it on.
+Adults who’ll be in contact with children younger than six months should have booster shots to avoid getting the infection and passing it on.
 Babies of this age haven’t completed the immunisation schedule and are still vulnerable to infection.

 If you’re planning to get pregnant or already are pregnant, it’s a good idea to speak with your GP about your immunisation status.
 A whooping cough booster is recommended and free for pregnant women in their third trimester.
 It protects your newborn for the first 2 months of life when they’re most at risk of complications from whooping cough.